conda/ceps/cep-recipe-tests.md

 ## Abstract

 Testing is an important part of the packaging workflow - the goal is to make sure that packages work correctly and package the files they are supposed to contain.

 In the CEP we want to clearly define how tests can be declared in the `recipe.yaml` file and how they are stored in the final package.

+## History

+Conda-build has a (single) test section in the recipes.
+These tests are rendered into the `info/test` folder of the package.
+The tests are rendered to a `run_test.sh` or `run_test.bat` (shell) script, a `run_test.py` or `run_test.pl` script for Python or Perl.

+An `import` test is added to the `run_test.py` script.

+Any additional test-time dependencies are added to a separata `test_time_dependencies.json` file in the `info/test` folder.
+There is only a single dependency list for all tests (making cross-compilation tests more difficult).

+There is also only a single test definition which means it's not easy to run multiple (independent) tests (e.g. with different sets of requirements).

+## Proposal

+The new test section should be more flexible.
+Test definitions should be well separated.

 ## Tests definition

 With the exception of the package content tests, this is a recap of the previous CEPs (CEP 14).

 The recipes can contain a `tests` section that is a list of individual tests that should be executed by the package build program after the package is built.

 ```yaml
 tests: